 1. An Android P beta

-We may learn some things about Android P before Google IO 2018, but there's likely to be a lot of additional information at that event and hopefully also a beta, so that anyone brave enough to deal with the bugs can try it out for themselves.
+We may learn some things about Android P before Google IO 2018, but there's likely to be a lot of additional information at that event and hopefully a beta update, so anyone brave enough to deal with the bugs can get deeper into the software.

-There's a good chance we'll get this too, since Android Oreo entered beta during Google IO 2017.
+Google has already released the first Android P Developer Preview, for the truly daring (but actually mostly for developers).
+But, there's a good chance we'll get more in May, since Android Oreo entered beta during Google IO 2017.

 2. Android P's name